sourcedennis/wasm-pathtracer/README.md

 * `wasm_interface.rs` - All *public-interface* functions.
 All functions that are called by TypeScript are placed here.
 * `tracer.rs` - Contains code for tracing a single ray (recursively) into a scene
 * `scenes.rs` - The hardcoded scenes
+* `main.rs` - The entry-point when *not* compiling to WebAssembly (but to native).
+Used for debugging and benchmarking.
 * `graphics/`
   * `scene.rs` - General scene description.
-Contains methods for tracing rays (and shadow rays) into the scene
+Contains methods for tracing rays (and shadow rays) into the scene.
+Also contains code for traversing the BVH.
   * `material.rs` - The material class (reflection, diffuse, refraction; potentially with textures)
+  * `bvh.rs` - Constructs a 2-way BVH
+  * `bvh4.rs` - Collapses a 4-way BVH to a 2-way BVH
   * `primitives/` - Contains all implemented primitives (each implements `Tracable` from `graphics/ray.rs`)

 ### TypeScript Source